attackingzcash/attackingzcash.github.io/zsupply/index.md

 ```
 and since ZEC has 9.1M current supply, that gives 0.49% shielded supply (zsupply percentage).

-This is unacceptable from an organization that spends over 1M USD per month?
+This is unacceptable from an organization that spends over 1M USD per month.
 Why are funds not spent enforcing
 privacy on mainnet?
 Having such a tiny percentage of shielded funds renders them mostly defenseless to blockchain analysis.
 They are not *real* privacy.

 # Hush has 10.5% shielded supply currently